 Peter J. O'Shea, 50, became Vice President and General Manager, Asia Pacific in January 2013.
 From January 2012 until December 2012, he was Director of Sales and Marketing, Industrial Products Division, and from 2008 to 2012, he was Director of Sales and Marketing, Industrial Products Division and Applied Fluid Technologies Division.
-He was Country Manager, Australia - New Zealand from 2005 to 2008, and from 2002 to 2005 he served as Business Development Manager, Australia - New Zealand.
-Prior to becoming Business Development Manager, Australia - New Zealand, he worked in various Graco sales management positions.
+He was Country Manager, Australia - New Zealand from 2005 to 2008, and from 2002 to 2005 he served as Business Development Manager, Australia - New Zealand, he worked in various Graco sales management positions.
 Mr. O'Shea joined the Company in 1995.